10 Tips for Creating Cards in Bulk / Batches — How to Optimize for Holiday Efficiency

 I can’t stress this one enough.
 If you are making a stack of these cards, LOVING the card will make it easier for you to WANT to work on them, and then you’ll feel proud to send them to your friends and family.

 Make ONE of these cards.
-This card can be your prototype!
+This card will be your prototype for your stack of cards!
 When you create it, think about the first two steps: the time needed for each part of the card and how many you’ll additionally need to make.
 Now is the time to edit your pieces and which papers you’ll use, before you efficiently create your giant stack of cards!

 4. Get and compile all of the supplies you’ll need.

-I try to keep supplies for a specific project together in a box or on a table.
+I try to keep supplies for a specific project together in a box or on a table until I’m done with the project.
 A minute of organization can save you five minutes later.
 When you are ready to work on your cards, everything will be ready for you to start.
 Looking for what you need can be distracting!

 Still need supplies?
 Please consider getting your supplies through me.
-I’m an independent Stampin’ Up demonstrator, and love to help people find what they need for their projects.
+I’m an independent Stampin’ Up demonstrator, and love to help people create the projects they love and find what they need for their projects.
 Do you have enough adhesive?
 Enough bling?
 I got you covered!

 That way, the bottleneck of your creation can dry while you either move on to another part of the cards, or take a break for the evening.

 Using the right tools is the best way to make your project look good while saving you time.
 Do you have a Stamparatus?
 Or maybe a Cricut?
-These are REALLY amazing tools when it comes to creating multiple cards at once!
+These are REALLY amazing tools when it comes to creating multiple cards in a single sitting!

-Generally, I stamp with more of a “eye-ball” precision.
+Generally, when I am making a single card at a time, I stamp with more of an “eye-ball” precision.
 Specifically, I put my stamp on the block and line it up approximately where I want it.
 But if I am making a large stack of cards, a tool, like the stamparatus, can keep your stamping more precise (and save your hand muscles!).
 The right tools are always available, but when they are, they can really make your crafting time more smooth and faster.

 Supplies can be pricey, so get the most out of each of them!
 Besides, us crafters can be extremely resourceful.